imixs/imixs-workflow/src/site/markdown/engine/luceneservice.md

-#The LuceneService
+# The LuceneService
-This _LuceneService_ is used by the Imixs-Workflow engine to provide a [Lucene Search Index](https://lucene.apache.org/).
-The Imixs-Workflow engine is currently supporting Lucene version 6.2.1.
-For details how to search for documents see the [DocumentService section](./documentservice.html).
+This _LuceneService_ is used by the Imixs-Workflow engine to provide a full-text index based on [Lucene Search Technology](https://lucene.apache.org/).
+The Imixs-Workflow engine is currently supporting Lucene version 6.6.1.
+The lucene search feature is part of the [DocumentService section](./documentservice.html).

+See the section [Query Syntax](queries.html) for details about how to search for documents.

-## The Index default configuration
+## The Configuration
 The lucene index is written by default into the folder

 	/imixs-workflow-index/